-Duke Energy and NTC invite you to use these e-learning resources to teach your students about energy conservation.
+Duke Energy and The National Theatre for Children (NTC) invite you to use these e-learning resources to teach your students about energy conservation.
 The digital materials below are designed to get your students excited about understanding this important subject.

 Want to know the best way to use the related videos, games and other lessons to educate your class?
-Watch this short video and learn how to easily add Your Planet, Your Future to your curriculum.
+Watch this short video and learn how to easily add Global Gamble to your curriculum.

 We know your class time is extremely valuable.
-That’s why we ensure that all of our e-learning materials are aligned with state and national educational standards.
-It’s important that the Your Planet, Your Future digital program adds to your existing curriculum and keeps students on track with their ongoing learning.
+That’s why NTC ensures that all of our e-learning materials are aligned with state and national educational standards.
+It’s important that the Global Gamble digital program adds to your existing curriculum and keeps students on track with their ongoing learning.

 Click here for details about how each activity aligns with educational standards and corresponds with your state’s curricula.Educational Standards

-Debuting this year, our livestream offers classrooms a convenient, online-accessible option for experiencing educational theatre.
+Our livestream events offer classrooms a convenient, online-accessible option for experiencing educational theatre.